-Your RMT or SMT instance must be used to managed a Uyuni Server directly.
+Your RMT or SMT instance must be used to manage the Uyuni Server directly.
 It cannot be used to manage a second RMT or SMT instance, in a cascade.

-For more information on RMT, see https://documentation.suse.com/sles/15-SP1/html/SLES-all/book-rmt.html.
+For more information on RMT, see https://documentation.suse.com/sles/15-SP2/html/SLES-all/book-rmt.html.